botisimo/botisimo-documentation/docs/commands/live.rst

 !live
 =====

-Force a stream up announcement in Discord (useful in case the automatic announcement fails)
+Force a stream up announcement in Discord (useful in case the automatic announcement fails).

 Usage
     !live